craigmac/packer.nvim/README.md

   symbolic links requires admin privileges on Windows - credit to @TimUntersberger for this note)

 ## Quickstart
-To get started, first clone this repository to somewhere on your `packpath`, e.g.:
+To get started, first clone this repository, e.g.:

 > Unix, Linux Installation